 Welcome to The Lydians!

 We are a non-profit organization composed of singers, musicians, performers and others who are interested in the presentation of good choral and other music through a programme of regular rehearsals and concerts.
 We are one of the premier musical organizations in Trinidad and Tobago and the Caribbean, known for excellence in musical performance, and for combining singers, steelpan players, African and Tassa drummers and treasured creative collaborators.
 As a registered non-profit organization, we are guided by our By-Laws and in particular by our Mission Statement.

 Brief History of Musical and Artistic Leadership

 The choir was started in 1979 by Bishop Anstey High School Music Mistress Joyce Spence and comprised mostly past pupils of the school and other members.
 In 1984, Miss Alma Pierre took direction of the choir and then, in 1987, Pat Bishop D.Litt.
 Hon. took up the baton.
 During her time as musical director, she introduced the Lydian Steel ensemble in 1995 and led the group in many pioneering musical projects until her sudden death in August 2011.
 In July 2017 Ms Lorraine Granderson was appointed as Musical Director, with Mr. Carl-Anthony Hines as Assistant Musical Director.
-Since that time, Mr. Carl-Anthony Hines has been appointed as Interim Music Lead.
+Ms Granderson retired from the position in July 2019, from then Mr. Hines served as Interim Music Lead.
 Mr Carl-Anthony Hines is now the current Musical Director of The Lydians.
 The Lydians Tecomas, Jr. Choir, was introduced in 2023 and is currently under the direction of Mr. Shurvone Brathwaite.